robertmuth/Cwerg/FrontEndDocs/ast.md

 Refers to a type, variable, constant, function, module by name.

     Ids may contain a path component indicating which modules they reference.
+    If the path component is missing the Id refers to the current module.

 Fields: